-In the event that a relative of a nominating committee member chooses to interview for the position of DGN, that member shall recluse himself/herself from the committee for that year.
-A replacement shall be named by the sitting District Governor.
+In the event that a relative of a nominating committee member chooses to interview for the position of DGN, that member shall recluse himself/herself from the committee for that year, and a replacement shall be named by the sitting District Governor.
+Also, if a nominating committee member is unavailable for the interview process, a replacement shall be named by the sitting Governor.

-The report of the nominating committee shall be submitted to the District Governor no later than December 15.
+The report of the nominating committee shall be submitted to the District Governor no later than December 15, and notifies the governor of the candidate selected within 24 hours after the nominating committee adjourns.
+The governor notifies all candidates of the decision.

 The District Governor shall announce the of the Rotarian selected by the nominating committee as follows:

-First, to the Rotary club that had submitted any name or names for consideration, by e-mail by December 31 and in the January Governor's Newsletter.
+First, to the Rotary club that had submitted any name or names for consideration by e-mail within 72 hours of notification by the nominating committee by December 31.

-After the nominating committee's announcement and prior to January 10, nominations may be made for the district upon compliance with all the following conditions:
+After the nominating committee's announcement and prior to January 10, challenging candidates may be proposed within 14 days of email notification,-with all the following conditions: